Tick Studio

 The Tick Studio approach to woven design is like no other in the industry.
 We start by building fibers with different mills around the world, then weaving those fibers into prototypes of tectonic structures emulating architecture, bringing the exterior inside.
 These structures are then manifested into commercially tested products for the Architecture and Design industry.

-Vedic Meditation takes place at 3 p.m. in the studio, along with classes and lectures based on the work of Thom Knoles, who shares knowledge gained through 30 years of living and working with Maharishi Mahesh Yogi.
+Vedic Meditation takes place at 4 p.m. in the studio, and on Fire Island along with classes and lectures based on the work of Thom Knoles, who shares knowledge gained through 30 years of living and working with Maharishi Mahesh Yogi.
 Thom and our teachers also conduct a series of talks at Tick Studio on a regular basis called The Soft Road.

 Team